Elias Neocleous & Co LLC > Limassol, Cyprus > Firm Profile

 - Dividends received by a corporate or individual shareholder from a resident company are exempt.

-- Companies that do not distribute at least 70% of accounting profits after tax within two years of the end of the relevant year will be deemed to have made such a distribution.
+Companies that do not distribute at least 70% of accounting profits after tax within two years of the end of the relevant year will be deemed to have made such a distribution.
 They will be required to pay 17% SDC on the notional dividend where the ultimate shareholders are domiciled and resident in Cyprus.
 Offset is available against any actual distributions that may have been made.
+Cyprus tax resident non-domiciled individuals are no longer subject to SDC following the latest legislative changed and exempted from dividend income, interest passive income and rental income (note: rental income is subject to income tax) until they complete 17 years of tax residency in Cyprus (provided that they become Cyprus tax resident for the first time).

 Capital Gains Tax (CGT)